clabe45/conlang-gpt/README.md

 ### `conlang create`

 Creates the first draft of a guide for a new language and writes it to a file.
-This purpose of the guide is to describe how to use the language, including grammar rules and phonetics.

 ```
 $ conlang create --help